 You can go forwards, backwards, or flag a question to come back to later.

-You can also zoom in or out, check the time remaining, listen to the audio, or change the screen colour.
+You can also zoom in or out, check the time remaining, or listen to the audio.

 Clicking on the grid at the top will let you look at all the questions you have already done, and go back to any you want to.